Prezent/prezent-crud-bundle/src/Resources/doc/configuration.md

 The name of the controller.
 A default name is automatically constructed from the `_controller` parameter in the request.
 A `ProductController` would have `"product"` as a name.
 A `ProductTypeController` would have `"producttype"` as a name.
+Sub-namespaces will be delimited by underscores.
+Your `Product\TypeController` would have `product_type` as a name.
 Use this setting to override the name.

 ### `setAction(string $action)`